PM Modi greets people of various states on their training day - ExBulletin

 PM Modi greets people of various states on their training day

-NEW DELHI: Prime Minister Narendra Modi on Friday greeted the people of Madhya Pradesh, Karnataka, Kerala, Haryana and Chhattisgarh on the occasion of their states' formation day.
+On Friday, November 1, 2024, Prime Minister Narendra Modi greeted the people of Madhya Pradesh, Karnataka, Kerala, Haryana and Chhattisgarh on the occasion of their state formation day.

-In articles on X, Modi highlighted various features of these states while expressing his wishes to the people living there.
+In articles on X, Prime Minister Modi highlighted various features of these states while expressing his wishes to the people living there.

-'Kannada Rajyotsava' is a very special occasion, recognizing the exemplary culture and traditions of Karnataka, he said.

 He said in another article, “Kerala is known for its fascinating landscapes, vibrant traditions and hardworking people.
 The people of Kerala have left their mark all over the world, in different fields.
 May the people of the State continue to progress in times to come. “.